mdtux89/mdtux89.github.io/_posts/2015-12-11-torch-tutorial.md

 dataset = loadData("trainfile.csv")
 {% endhighlight %}

-Then we can use `nn.StochasticGradient:train()` to start the actual training:
+Then `nn.StochasticGradient:train()` can be used to start the actual training:

 {% highlight lua %}
 trainer:train(dataset)